Ultimate Guide for Families Visiting the Polynesian Cultural Center

 You can also try freshly shaven coconut, which is always a bit hit with my boys!

-If your kids like crafts, they will have a total blast with all the activities.
-And the staff are really good about helping younger kids make them.
+If your kids like crafts, they will have a blast with all the activities.
+The staff is really good about helping younger kids make them.

 There are tons of hands on Oahu activities for kids at the Polynesian Cultural Center.
 Image of a woman weaving a lauhala fish for a boy.